-One old episode featured John Candy in a parody of Midnight Cowboy with a bizarre, hooting accent that was evidently supposed to be Southern US.
-It was intentional though, as the character's brain-meltingly awful accent (where "y'all" came out as a bizarre, howling "yole") was supposed to be Stylistic Suck.
+SCTV: One old episode featured John Candy in a parody of Midnight Cowboy with a bizarre, hooting accent that was evidently supposed to be Southern US.
+It was intentional though, as the character's brain-meltingly awful accent (where "y'all" came out as an awkward, howling "yole") was supposed to be Stylistic Suck.
 The entire effect was weirdly similar to yodelling.